 Hi Guys!
 I’ve got a fun small sewing project for you today!
-This 4th of July Banner tutorial.
-Amy from Ameroonie designs is back with us again this time to share a tutorial for a Chenille Star Banner.
+This DIY 4th of July Banner tutorial.
+Amy from Ameroonie Designs is back with us again, this time to share a tutorial for a Chenille Star-Banner.
 If you’re looking for some fun DIY 4th of July Decorations, then I think you’ll love this pattern!

 - Medium weight fusible stabilizer